 Prior to the entry into force of the crowdfunding regulation, FSA reviewed the potential market for crowdfunding services and identified some 20 potential business entities as candidates for authorization.
 Considering that today applicants of the permission can be counted on fingers of one hand, it is possible that many of them didn’t have so much time to submit the application.
 It is also worth noting that activities without permits are governed by penitentiary law and are punishable, so the obligation to apply for a permit must be taken seriously.
 It would be naïve to hope that the Commission would extend the deadline set out in the Regulation – this is unlikely, especially since a certain time delay does not apply in all cases.

 Currently, more than 400 Estonian companies are providing crowdfunding services.
-The experts of Company in Estonia OÜ will assist you in setting up your company in Estonia and can support you in preparing documents for filing an application and obtaining permission for crowdfunding activities in Estonia.
+The experts of Wisor Group OÜ will assist you in setting up your company in Estonia and can support you in preparing documents for filing an application and obtaining permission for crowdfunding activities in Estonia.